-Part of my process when I choose the materials for my handcrafted jewelry, is to research the material and its origin of use in jewelry and other decorative arts.
-Mother-of-pearl, and its use in the arts, has a fascinating history, which I am excited to dive into and share with you.
+Part of my process when I choose the materials for my handcrafted jewelry is to research the material and its origin of use in jewelry and other decorative arts.
+Mother-of-Pearl, and its use in the arts, has a fascinating history which I am excited to share with you.

 Mother-of-Pearl in Nature